 How do I travel the simplest and cheapest way in Budapest?

 If you wish to use the Budapest public transport system, you need to have a valid transportation pass or ticket.

 Daily or weekly travel cards and bi-weekly or monthly passes can be purchased online in the BudapestGO mobile app, BKK Customer Service Points or from ticket vending machines around the city.

-If you regularly travel by public transport, the best arrangement for you is to buy a weekly travelcard or a bi-weekly or monthly travel pass (see further available passes and ticket types here).
+If you regularly travel by public transport, the best arrangement for you is to buy a weekly travelcard or a bi-weekly or monthly travel pass (see detailed information about tickets and passes here).
 While it is easy to get lost in the various ticket types, we recommend you purchasing single ticket until you get to buy the pass that is most suitable for you.
 One single ticket is valid for one uninterrupted journey of up to 60 minutes, whereas a travel card/pass is good for unlimited travel in Budapest.

 Travel passes and cards are personalized and non-transferable.
 You will need to also hold a document with you (driving license, passport, personal ID, etc) that has a photo of you and is suitable to identify you upon request of a ticket inspector.

 The most convenient way to buy your tickets/passes is with your mobile phone.
 Download the "BudapestGO" app for Android or iOS from https://bkk.hu/en/tickets-and-passes/budapestgo/ (scroll down on the page).
 Once you downloaded the app you need to register a user profile there.